Frequently Asked Questions:

 Does Island Transit show reroutes or cancellations due to weather conditions?

-Please refer to the "Rider Tools" tab on this website for any changes due to weather conditions, constructions, and accidents impairing normal bus service.
+Please refer to the "Rider Tools" tab on this website and click on "Rider Alerts" for information on changes due to weather conditions, constructions, and accidents impairing normal bus service.

 Are all buses equipped with video monitoring?